No. 16 Virginia Tech, No. 23 Purdue lead Charleston Classic

 Pusica went 4 of 4 on 3-pointers and had team highs with five assists and three steals.

-No. 23 Purdue takes on Appalachian State while Wichita State and Davidson finish out the opening round.

-Nickeil Alexander-Walker scored 21 points for a second straight game to lead Virginia Tech.
+Nickeil Alexander-Walker scored 21 points for a second straight game to lead Virginia Tech (2-0).

 Alexander-Walker said the Hokies took steps forward on offense and defense from their first game, an 87-59 win over Gardner-Webb last Friday.